Invertible Gaussian Reparameterization: Revisiting the Gumbel-Softmax: Broader Impact

 \section{Broader Impact}

 We do not foresee our work having any negative ethical implications or societal consequences.

-\begin{ack} We thank Harry Braviner for useful comments and we also thank the Simons Foundation, Sloan Foundation, McKnight Endowment Fund, NIH NINDS 5R01NS100066, NSF 1707398, and the Gatsby Charitable Foundation for support. \end{ack}
+\begin{ack} We thank Harry Braviner for useful comments.
+We thank Edmond Cunningham for noticing an error in our Jacobian determinant derivation, which we have now corrected, and also for providing a succinct procedure for deriving it, which we have used.
+We also thank the Simons Foundation, Sloan Foundation, McKnight Endowment Fund, NIH NINDS 5R01NS100066, NSF 1707398, and the Gatsby Charitable Foundation for support. \end{ack}

 \hrule height 4pt 0.25in -\parskip

 0.29in -\parskip \hrule height 1pt 0.09in